 Project Management assistance may be available for projects which will most benefit from these services.
 Due to limited resources, staff has developed preliminary criteria to guide project selection.
 These criteria may evolve as the Project Management Program (PMP) grows and adapts to the needs of its clients.
 Although no fee is currently imposed for Project Management services, this could change in the future.

-Criteria for Longer-Term Project Management Services:
+Criteria for acceptance of Longer-Term Project Management Services

 - Project will provide a significant benefit to the community.

 - District Supervisor, County Executive, or Fairfax County Economic Development Authority (EDA), has requested project management assistance.

 - Projects accepted into the Department of Planning and Development Economic Incentive Program.

 - For publicly funded projects, the roles and responsibilities of the applicant’s project manager and the LDS project manager must be clearly defined before the project is accepted, demonstrating that the LDS project manager can provide a unique benefit to the project that the public agency’s project manager cannot provide.

 - Applicants who have not previously received project management services will receive priority over repeat applicants.

 - Providing project management support would improve equitable access to the land development process, as articulated in the One Fairfax policy.